Markets

 Mentioned in this article

-Trading volume reached approximately 14 million shares, aligning with the stock's average activity over the past three months.
-The broader Singapore market, as measured by the Straits Times Index, also posted gains, rising 0.53% to close at 4,960.57.
+Trading volume for the shipbuilder reached approximately 14 million shares, a figure that aligns with its average turnover over the preceding three months.
+The stock traded within a narrow band between S$3.21 and S$3.26 throughout the day, indicating a degree of stability following the prior volatility.
+The broader Singapore market, as measured by the Straits Times Index, also posted gains, advancing 0.53% to close at 4,960.57.

 Related Articles